Peter and the Wolf’s Honest Lesson

 UNCLE JIM AND AUNT ANGIE: Good night, dear.

-NARRATOR: Next day after having his usual breakfast, Peter went to the hillside once again.
-While he was taking care of the sheep, he saw the real wolf approaching, and he started shouting.
+NARRATOR: The next day, after having his usual breakfast, Peter went to the hillside once again.
+While he was taking care of the sheep, he saw the real wolf approaching.

-PETER: The wolf!.
-The wolf!.
-The wolf is coming!.
+PETER: The wolf!
+The wolf!
+The wolf is here!

-NARRATOR: The same people that a day before tried to help him, heard him, and they said.
+NARRATOR: The same people who, a day before, tried to help him heard him, and they said:

 NARRATOR: Then one of the villagers went to where Peter was.